Grand Prize

 • Why is this the best method?
 You can configure it so that only Discord.exe runs through the proxy, while your game and browser run directly.

-• Quick guide (for Proxifier):
+• Quick Instructions (for Proxifier):

 • Install Proxifier and add your SOCKS5 proxy in Profile -> Proxy Servers....